 Validation policies for apps and add-ins submitted to the Office Store (version 2.0)

-This document describes the criteria that are used to validate that Office 365 web apps, Office Add-ins, and SharePoint Add-ins are eligible to be listed in the Office Store.
+This document describes the criteria that are used to validate that Office 365 web apps, Office Add-ins, SharePoint Add-ins, and Power BI custom visuals are eligible to be listed in the Office Store.

 1. Apps and add-ins provide value to the Office Store customer

 |1.1||Your app or add-in must offer unique value or utility within the app or add-in experience that extends Office or SharePoint functionality for Office Store customers.|

 |1.2||Your app or add-in must work according to your description, and must not be in an unfinished state.|

 |1.3||Your app or add-in's trial functionality must reasonably resemble its paid version.|

 2. Office Store apps or add-ins can display certain ads

 |2.1||Apps or add-ins can contain ads.
 The primary purpose of the app or add-in must be more than the display of the advertisement.|

 |2.2||Ads in your app or add-in must comply with our content policies, described in policy 6.|